amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 In the remainder of this document, we attempt to adhere to the following standard for presentation.
 Reserved keywords and labels are
 `"quoted`" (and italicized) -- these labels or values of parameters in user-generated input files must match (using XML matching rules) the specified or allowable values.
 User-defined labels are indicated with ALL-CAPS, and are meant to represent a typical name given by a user - these can be names or numbers or whatever serves best the organization of the user input data.
-Each parameter list entry will either be a "list" or a parameter.
-List values must include a non-empty "name" field, and a parameter must include a "name", "type" and "value".

 Where applicable, the relevant section the MRD is referred to by section or chapter number in parentheses.